-You can winterize the water and plumbing system of your coach using the following method.
+You can winterize the water and plumbing system of your coach using one of the following two methods -1) Blow out waterlines using compressed air or -2) Fill waterlines with RV water system antifreeze.

-Blow Out Procedure (Drain and purge waterlines using compressed air)
+Method 1 - Blow Out Procedure (Drain and purge waterlines using compressed air)

-1. Level the Motorhome.
-If the coach is not level, there may be "low points" in waterlines that can trap water in the lines and prevent it from draining properly.

-- Drain Fresh Water Tank and Waterlines.
+- 1. Level the Motorhome.
+If the coach is not level, there may be "low points" in waterlines that can trap water in the lines and prevent it from draining properly. - 2.
+Drain Fresh Water Tank and Waterlines.
 Open all waterline drain valves and drain fresh water tank.
 (See "Water System Drain Valve Locations" chart at the end of this section for locations of drain valves on your model). - 3.
 Open Faucets.
 Turn on the water pump and open all sink faucets and shower head knobs.
-Leave open after water stops flowing. - 4.
-Drain Toilet.
+Leave open after water stops flowing.

+- 4. Drain Toilet.
 Press the toilet flush pedal and hold until water stops flowing in the toilet.
 Then turn water pump switch off. - 5.
-Drain Optional Appliances.
-At this time, if your coach is equipped with an optional refrigerator ice maker, the waterlines for that must also be drained.
-(See "Winterizing Optional Appliances" instructions at the end of this section.)
-If not, proceed to the next numbered step. - 6.
 Drain Water Heater.
 Turn off the water heater power switch before draining the water heater tank to avoid damage to the heating element.
 Drain the water heater by removing the plug from the base of the water heater tank, accessible from the outside of the coach.
 (Requires socket and ratchet).